Use this in Operating Cost Calculator

 - Van lease or finance: £200-£400 per month

-- Parking permits or congestion charges: Variable by area
+- Parking permits or congestion charges: varies by area

 Waste and Waste Disposal

-A well-managed shop should aim for 10-15% waste on flower stock.
-If you spend £3,000 per month on flowers, 12% waste equals £360 per month in lost stock value.
+A well-run shop should aim for 10-15% waste on flower stock.
+If you spend £3,000 a month on flowers, 12% waste is £360 a month in stock you bought and threw away.

 Staff Costs

-A florist on £12/hour costs closer to £15.50-£16/hour once you add employer NI at 15%, pension at 3%, and paid holidays.
-See our guide on the true cost of employing a florist.
+A florist on £12/hour costs you closer to £15.50-£16/hour once you add employer NI at 15%, pension at 3% and paid holiday.
+The hourly rate on the contract is never the real number.
+Our guide to the true cost of employing a florist walks through where the extra goes.

 Monthly Cost Breakdown